AskiaADX/ADXUtil/readme.md

-    --remoteUri <uri>         The remote URI of the platform --useremail <email>       The email login to connect to the platform (GitHub Only) --message <msg>           The commit message (GitHub only) --force                   The commit will be forced(GitHub only).
+    --remoteUri <uri>         The remote URI of the platform --useremail <email>       The email login to connect to the platform (GitHub Only) --message <msg>           The commit message (GitHub only) --organization <org>      The name of the organization to publish (GitHub Only) --force                   The commit will be forced(GitHub only).
 If someone changed the article on github, and you really want to update with the local version

 ### Generate